What is Typography?

 Leveraging typography for brand identity

 We’ve discussed what typography is and why it’s important to your brand, but how can you leverage these to ensure it reinforces you and your mission?
-All good typography should be legible and readable, so we’re assuming that part is handled and we’re going to focus on the ‘appealing when displayed’ portion of the definition.
-There are three areas where you can use typography to increase the cohesiveness of your identity: consistency, personality and emotion.
+All good typography should be legible and readable, and we’re assuming that part is handled.
+Now lets focus on the appealing, 'when displayed' portion of the definition.
+There are three areas you can use typography to increase the cohesiveness of your identity: consistency, personality and emotion.

 Establish a consistent visual identity for your brand